Travelers, cargo stranded as airports, rails assess damage

-As rail, transit, airline and port workers dug through debris, dealt with power outages and assessed damage on Tuesday from massive storm Sandy, it was increasingly clear that restoring full transportation would take some time .
+As rail, transit, airline and port workers dug through debris, dealt with power outages and assessed damage on Tuesday, one thing became increasingly clear:

-The storm flooded tracks and roads, felled trees and downed power lines.
-It could be days or weeks before travelers and cargo are moving again normally, officials said.
+Hurricane Sandy's assault on the eastern United States so brutally flooded tracks and roads, felled trees and downed power lines, it could be days or weeks before travelers and cargo are moving around normally again, officials said.

-The three major New York area airports, which serve the nation's busiest airspace, remained closed on Tuesday, but officials later said two of the three -- John F. Kennedy International Airport and Newark Liberty International Airport -- would reopen on Wednesday with limited service.
+The three major New York area airports, which serve the nation's busiest airspace, remained closed on Tuesday, and officials said they had no estimate for when the airports would fully reopen.

-However, they still had no estimate for a full restoration of service.
-The Port Authority of New York and New Jersey said LaGuardia Airport remained closed.
-Between them, the three airports handle 300,000 passengers a day.
+Late Tuesday, Port Authority of New York and New Jersey said it was possible that there would be limited service on Wednesday at John F. Kennedy International Airport.
+There was no indication that LaGuardia and Newark Liberty would offer service on Wednesday.
+The three airports handle 300,000 passengers a day.

-Nearly 19,000 flights have been canceled since Sunday, according to flight tracking service FlightAware.com.
+Nearly 16,000 flights have been canceled since Sunday as a result of the storm, including 7,791 canceled on Monday, 6,047 on Tuesday and 635 so far for Wednesday, according to flight tracking service FlightAware.com.

 Airlines said they planned to restart service Tuesday at some East Coast airports, including Boston and Philadelphia.
-Both Dulles and Reagan National in Washington, D.C., were open during the storm and airlines are starting to bring personnel and planes back.
-Limited operations were expected to begin Tuesday afternoon, said Metropolitan Washington Airports Authority spokeswoman Kimberly Gibbs.
+Both Dulles and Reagan National in Washington, D.C., were open during the storm and airlines are starting to bring personnel and planes back; limited operations were expected to begin Tuesday afternoon, said Kimberly Gibbs, a spokeswoman with Metropolitan Washington Airports Authority.

-JetBlue spokeswoman Allison Steinberg said the carrier planned to resume operations at New York area airports on Wednesday afternoon.
+"New York airports are still a question," JetBlue spokeswoman Allison Steinberg said on Tuesday.
+"We are waiting for condition reports from the Port Authority, but we are ready to deploy our plan to resume operations to JFK, LaGuardia and Newark tomorrow afternoon."

-Even with JFK and Newark resuming limited services, travel itineraries will likely be tangled throughout the week as airlines get staff, planes and passengers into position.
+And even if the airports reopen, travelers' itineraries are likely to be tangled throughout the week as airlines sort out getting their people, planes and passengers into position.

-"It could be four to five days before we start to see schedules get back to normal," said Jeanenne Tornatore, a senior editor with online travel agency Orbitz Worldwide.
+"If flights (in the New York area) started to resume as early as tomorrow, it could be four to five days before we start to see schedules get back to normal," said Jeanenne Tornatore, a senior editor with online travel agency Orbitz Worldwide.
+"I think it will be into the late weekend."

-Most Amtrak service along the busy Northeast corridor remained suspended for a second day Tuesday, but officials were working to reopen some services Wednesday.
+Most Amtrak service along the busy Northeast corridor remained suspended for a second day Tuesday, but officials were working to reopen some service Wednesday.

-"We have crews out there right now assessing and making necessary repairs," said Amtrak spokeswoman Christina Leeds.
+"We have crews out there right now assessing and making necessary repairs," said Christina Leeds, an Amtrak spokeswoman.

 United Parcel Service, the world's largest package delivery company, said it had resumed deliveries to hospitals and clinics in Manhattan and New Jersey where roads are safe.

-No deliveries were being made in Washington, D.C., Baltimore and Philadelphia.
-Government officials only want emergency responders out in such areas, as well Delaware, New Jersey, and parts of Maryland and Virginia, a UPS spokeswoman said.
+But delivery remained halted in Washington, D.C., Baltimore and Philadelphia.
+UPS is "respecting areas where government officials only want emergency responders out in Delaware, New Jersey, Philly and parts of Maryland and Virginia," spokeswoman Susan Rosenberg said.

-FedEx Corp said it was working to resume service in affected areas on Wednesday, but that hub airport closures and storm debris would affect service.
-"If you're at a house blockaded by fallen trees, we won't be able to get to it," said spokesman Scott Fiedler.
+FedEx Corp said it was working to resume service on Wednesday in affected areas, but that hub airport closures and storm debris would affect service.
+"If you're at a house blockaded by fallen trees, we won't be able to get to it," said Scott Fiedler, a spokesman.

 In New York, workers from the Port Authority and the Federal Aviation Administration are assessing damage at major airports, including power issues, possible damage to structures and other safety checks, the FAA and the Port Authority said.

-Airlines needed to bring back planes, which were flown out to avoid the storm, before service could resume.
+Airlines needed to bring back planes, which were flown out to avoid the storm, to resume service.

 "We are focused on reopening as quickly as possible.
-But we will not compromise safety," said Port Authority spokesman Pasquale DiFulco.
+But we will not compromise safety," said Pasquale DiFulco, a spokesman for the Port Authority.
 "We need to walk the runways and make sure there's no debris."

-He declined to estimate when they would reopen, saying "a lot of things are outside our control."
+He declined to estimate when they would reopen.
+"Certainly we would like to within the next few days seek to resume normal operations," he said.
+"But a lot of things are outside our control."

-The reopening of New York's transit system will play a large role in reopening the airports, because many of the workers at security checkpoints, customs and concessions, and baggage handlers and flight crews rely on public transportation.
+The reopening of New York's transit system will play a large role in reopening the airports, because many of the workers at security checkpoints, customs and concessions, and baggage handlers and flight crews, rely on public transportation to get to work.
+"That's going to be a key part of the equation," DiFulco said.

-New York Mayor Michael Bloomberg said it could take four or five days to restore service on the largest U.S. transit system.
+New York Mayor Michael Bloomberg said it could take four or five days to restore service on the city transit system, the nation's largest.

-About 220 travelers remain stranded at the airports -- 100 at John F. Kennedy and 60 each at Newark Liberty and LaGuardia, DiFulco said.
-They were given cots and at least one food vendor was required to stay open 24 hours at each terminal.
+About 220 travelers remain stranded at the airports - 100 at John F. Kennedy and 60 each at Newark Liberty and LaGuardia, DiFulco said.
+They were provided with cots and at least one food vendor was required to stay open 24 hours at each terminal.

 "We hate to see anybody stranded," DiFulco said.
-"We're doing everything we can to keep people comfortable."
+"We're providing cots and water and working on food vouchers.
+We're doing everything we can to keep people comfortable."

-CSX said it still had a lot of its track to inspect, that it had found flooding, downed trees and power outages, and that teams were removing trees, reinstalling crossing gates and ensuring generators were running to guard against power outages.
+CSX said it still had a lot of its track to inspect, and that it had found flooding, downed trees and power outages along the route.

+"Our engineering teams are out removing trees, making sure generators are up against power outages, and reinstalling crossing gates."

 Norfolk Southern Corp said it was waiting for floodwater to subside, was clearing snow in western Virginia and West Virginia, and had a power line across tracks in Cleveland.